mensfeld/llm-docs-builder/README.md

 **Q: Can I use this in my build pipeline?**

 Yes.
 Use `suffix: ""` for in-place transformation.
-The Karafka framework does this—they transform their markdown as part of their deployment process.
+The Karafka framework does this - they transform their markdown as part of their deployment process.

 **Q: How do I know if it's working?**